+92-051-8484-199 [email protected] Office No. 5, Plot No. 26, PHA Apartments, G-7/1, Islamabad.

 Hashmat SultanaPages: 31-48

 This research explores emerging challenges and legal issues relevant to the e-commerce zone in Pakistan, including privacy concerns, digital fraud, deceptive marketing practices, and the regulation of online marketplaces.
 The study's initial phase is focused on empirical research on the significance, challenges, and chances of expansion of e-commerce.
-Secondly, this research deals with a co ... read more
+Secondly, this research deals with a comprehen ... read more

 PDF